kenogihara/dsc80-final-project-ken/README.md

 ### EDA

-I first create a univariate plot that shows the number of outages between 2000-2016.
+I first created a univariate plot that shows the number of outages between 2000 and 2016.

 <iframe
   src="assets/html.plot1.html"